-LOS ANGELES—The Court of Appeal, Second Appellate District, has announced its intention to destroy the following civil, criminal, and juvenile records pursuant to Rule 10.1028(d) of the California Rules of Court.
+SAN FRANCISCO—The Court of Appeal, First Appellate District (San Francisco), has announced its intention to destroy civil records, case names and numbers listed on the attached documents, pursuant to Rule 10.1028(d) (1) of the California Rules of Court.

-Anyone who knows of a reason why any of the records listed should be retained, whether for historical or other reasons, should notify Joseph Lane, Clerk/Executive Officer of the Court.
-The reasons for retention should be sent in writing by July 31, 2016 to:
+Anyone who knows of a reason why any of the records listed should be retained, whether for historical or other reasons, should notify Charles D. Johnson, Clerk/Executive Officer.
+The reasons for retention should be sent in writing by Thursday, June 25, 2020 to: